kontenbase/kontenbase/examples/form-html/README.md

 ```

 Run the project live server via `http://localhost:3000`.
 It's mandatory because without a server, it will be blocked by CORS policy.

+- With VS Code, you can use [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+- With Node.js via terminal, you can use [live-server](https://www.npmjs.com/package/live-server)